Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntrodutionToProcessingSEBE.rst

   'OUTPUT_ASPECT' : 'TEMPORARY_OUTPUT',
   'OUTPUT_HEIGHT' : 'TEMPORARY_OUTPUT' }

-* Now close the Wall Height and Aspect tool and remove the height and aspect rasters from your QGIS project.
+* Now close the *Wall Height and Aspect tool* and remove the height and aspect rasters from your QGIS project.

 Creating a SEBE workflow using the Graphical Modeler
 ----------------------------------------------------

-A very common feature in GIS software systems is a graphical modeler where processies in many steps can be set up in a non-programming fashion.
-QGIS also has a tool like this and you will now make use of it to preform basic solar radiation modelling using the SEBE model.
+A very common feature in GIS software systems is a graphical modeler where processes in many steps can be set up in a non-programming fashion.
+QGIS also has a tool like this and you will now make use of it to preform basic solar radiation modelling using the **SEBE** model.

 * Open the Graphical Modeler, either from the menubar (*Processing > Graphical Modeler...*) or through the button with three gears at the top of the *Processing Toolbox*-panel (*Create New Model...*).

 Take a look at the first figure in this tutorial to see the steps needed.
 We will keep it simple and leave out vegetation for now.
 First you need to create rasters for wall height and aspect before you can execute the main model.

-* In the *Algorithms*-tab in the upper left panel, locate **UMEP** and open **Wall Height and Aspect** from the *Pre-Processor*.
-Make the settings as shown below and then click *OK*:
+* In the *Algorithms*-tab in the lower left panel, locate **UMEP** and open **Wall Height and Aspect** from the *Pre-Processor*.
+Configure the settings as shown below and then click *OK*:

   .. figure:: /images/ModelerWallHeight.jpg
     :align: center